electronicayciencia/wPi_soft_lcd/README.md

-# Software I2C LCD for Raspberry PI
+# Big-banged I2C LCD for Raspberry PI
 This is a C library that you can use to connect a PCF8574 based LCD to any of your available GPIO ports.
-It is feature rich and uses software emulated I2C bus.
+It uses software emulated (bit-banged) I2C bus.

+Features:
+ - Basic usage (cursor positioning, writing strings).
+ - Back light control.
+ - Custom characters definition.
+ - UTF8 wide character replacement table.
+ - Reading status and data from LCD controller.

 ## Getting Started